jbmilgrom/blogg/src/post/identity-state-time.md

       decrement100(20); // => 80
       ```

-    without affecting external semantics; the output of decrement100 still depends only on the input.
-Even block-scoped looping constructs like while, for and do may be part of procedures that produce the same output provided the same input, notwithstanding reassignment of variables tracking iteration state (e.g. <code>i</code>, <code>j</code>, <code>k</code>, <code>n</code>, etc.) with every loop.
+    without affecting external semantics; the output of `decrement100` still depends only on the input.
+Even block-scoped looping constructs like `while`, `for` and `do` may be part of procedures that produce the same output provided the same input, notwithstanding reassignment of variables tracking iteration state (e.g. `i`, `j`, `k`, `n`, etc.) with every loop.

       ```js
       const factorial = (n) => {